|photo by Alice Lum|

 In 1880, when the partnership was formalized with the establishment of McCafferty & Buckley, the population of the area was changing.
 With the mansions of Manhattan’s millionaires creeping northward along Central Park, the side streets off Fifth Avenue grew increasingly upscale.
 The McCafferty & Buckley followed suit.
 By the turn of the century their speculative residences were designed for the very wealthy.
 The New York Times would later say “McCafferty & Buckley produced many of the handsomest private dwellings on the east side of the city.”

-In 1900 they began construction on three adjoining mansions at Nos.
-20 through 24 East 82nd Street.
+In 1900 they began construction on five adjoining mansions at Nos.
+18 through 26 East 82nd Street.
 Completed a year later, No. 22 was a self-important Beaux Arts beauty that refused to hold back.
 Sitting aloofly back from the sidewalk, an iron fence enclosed its areaway and shallow, curved steps let to the entrance.
 A stone cornice, supported by heavy scrolled brackets, upholds four stories of elegantly carved limestone and grouped windows.

 |photo by Alice Lum|